-Prerequisites: Acceptance into the Teacher Education Program and Student Teaching Program
+Prerequisites: Acceptance into the Teacher Education Program and Student Teaching Program, and passing score on the CSET exams

 EDCI 557 Secondary Intern Fieldwork (1-14): An internship teaching program offered in collaboration with the local conference or district and the School of Education.
 For currently employed teachers who have completed all the requirements for the basic credential, with the exception of student teaching.